rmrfslashbin/pybinclock/README.md

 - Button A: Pause the clock, count the dots, do the math, and figure out what time it was when the button was pushed.
 Push the button again to resume.
 - Button B: Mode toggle.
 Tired of counting binary bits?
 Push this button and get a scrolling ISO
 - self.button_x.when_pressed = self.setExit

+## Feedback and Issues
+I'm happy to review issues posts or PRs to fix issue or add features.
+However, this is a side project I work on when I need a break form the daily grind.
+I'm often distracted or sidetracked.
+This code does not follow any particular best practices or standards.
+It may or may not work on first try.
+YMMV.